thiago-om/thiago-om.github.io/README.md

-# thiago-om.com
+# thiagodebastos.com

-This is where Thiago Om keeps you connected to things he creates, thinks and feels.
+This is where Thiago de Bastos keeps you connected to things he creates, thinks and feels.
 An Art directed blog.